DataHighway-DHX/documentation/docs/tutorials/tutorials-mining-tokens-topup-supernodes.md

 * Choose for _value_ the value in DHX that you propose to be transferred to the Multisig Proxy that will perform the subsequent transfer to the Supernode account

-* Copy the preimage hash.
-This represents the proposal.
-You will use this hash when submitting the actual proposal.
+* Copy the preimage hash that represents the proposal.

+* Leave the value for the _weight parameter at the default of 0.

+* Click "Submit Transaction" and then "Sign and Submit".

 ### Step 3: Submit the Proposal